Ahmad Massoud: Political career

-Massoud objected to the direction of the Afghan peace process in 2019, which he believed did not represent the interests of all Afghans.
-In September of that year, he announced the creation of a new coalition of mujahideen leaders modeled on the Northern Alliance that had resisted the Taliban in the 1990s.
-The coalition, known as the National Resistance Front (NRF), became one of several independent military forces built up ahead of the United States military withdrawal.
-After most of the country surrendered to the Taliban during its 2021 offensive, Massoud and former Vice President Amrullah Saleh met in Panjshir and declared their rejection of Taliban rule.
+National Resistance Front

+After the fall of Kabul on 15 August 2021, Massoud came to Panjshir and formed the National Resistance Front (NRF) against the Taliban.
 Massoud appealed in the American press for military and logistical support for his forces.
 Among other reasons, he listed the need to protect women's rights, prevent public executions, and avoid the return of a safe haven in Afghanistan for international terrorists.

 On 22 August 2021, he warned of a potential civil war if a power-sharing agreement was not reached and said that war was "unavoidable" under those circumstances, saying "We defeated the Soviet Union, we can defeat the Taliban".
-He has founded the National Resistance Front of Afghanistan (NRF) which has thousands of fighters.
-Massoud has asked the U.S., France and others in Europe and the Arab world to support the NRF.
+He founded the NRF with thousands of fighters and asked the U.S., France and others in Europe and the Arab world to support the group.
 He has also stated his desire to negotiate with the Taliban, but that if talks fail he is ready for a military confrontation.
+On 5 September, he was declared his father's successor.

 On 6 September 2021, with the Taliban taking control of the Panjshir Valley, Massoud moved to an unknown location and said the resistance will continue.
-On 9 September, Massoud's spokesman Ali Maisam Nazary stated that both Massoud and former vice president Amrullah Saleh were "safe" and still in Afghanistan.
+On 9 September, Massoud's spokesman Ali Nazary stated that both Massoud and former vice president Amrullah Saleh were "safe" and still in Afghanistan.
 Nazary also disputed reports that the Taliban had full control of the Province, stating that 60% was still under National Resistance Front control, and stated that NRF forces made a "tactical withdrawal" from some areas.

-On 8 September French intellectual Bernard-Henri Lévy shared a photo of himself talking to Massoud in Panjshir in 2020 on his Twitter page and also disputed the reports of the Taliban taking full control of the province.
+Activities in exile

-Massoud has since been leading the NRF operations from inside Tajikstan and participated in the Vienna conferences in working towards "a democratic Afghanistan".
+Massoud has since been leading the NRF operations from France and participated in the Vienna conferences in working towards "a democratic Afghanistan".
 The meetings brought together leading Afghan anti-Taliban figures, women's rights activists, and civil society representatives.

+Massoud has advocated for a strategic partnership with neighbouring Pakistan.
+He backed Pakistan's claim of the Afghan Taliban providing safe haven to the Pakistani Taliban.
+During a conference in France in November 2025, following the 2025 Afghanistan–Pakistan conflict, Massoud called on Pakistan to acknowledge its past mistakes of supporting the Afghan Taliban and support the Afghan people by backing a legitimate representative government of Afghanistan.